GSA/ficam-playbooks/_fpki/2b_pivcas.md

 ## Maintenance Mode Issuing CA Certificate Details
-These CA certificates have issued PIV authentication certificates previously and are in maintenance mode only.
+These CA certificates have issued PIV authentication, PIV-I authentication or Derived PIV authentication certificates previously and are in maintenance mode only.
 Agency system administrators may need to include these CAs in configurations.

 #### Department of Veterans Affairs CA (1 of 2)
 - Subject: OU = Department of Veterans Affairs CA, OU = Certification Authorities, OU = Department of Veterans Affairs, O = U.S. Government, C = US